gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 3
 ```

-Whenever I need to change the code behind the function `fib`, all I need to do is simply reinstall it by running `$ pip install .`[5] in my terminal and simply rerunning cell `3` above which will now use the function from my newly updated library.
+Whenever I need to change the code behind the function `fib`, all I need to do is simply reinstall it by running `$ pip install .`[7] in my terminal and simply rerunning cell `3` above which will now use the function from my newly updated library.

 ---

 * [0] An interpreter directly executes code without the need to have been previously compiled into a machine language program.
+* [1] Python is dynamically typed, meaning the types of variables are only determined at runtime and do not need to be specified beforehand.
-* [1] [Pylint](https://pylint.org/) is a source-code, bug and quality checker for the Python programming language.
+* [2] [Pylint](https://pylint.org/) is a source-code, bug and quality checker for the Python programming language.
-* [2] [Mypy](http://mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
+* [3] [Mypy](http://mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
-* [3] Google have a public [Python style guide](https://google.github.io/styleguide/) which I highly recommend to check out.
+* [4] Google have a public [Python style guide](https://google.github.io/styleguide/pyguide.html) which I highly recommend to check out.
+* [5] An IDE normally consists of at least a source code editor, build automation tools, and a debugger.
-* [4] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
+* [6] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
 So think of it as a dump from one format to another.
-* [5] `.` refers to the current directory which in this case is the one where our library is located.
+* [7] `.` refers to the current directory which in this case is the one where our library is located.